-Below is the summary chart of 32 games and 3 synthetic tests.
-The highest settings are always chosen and it is DX11 when there is a choice, and the settings are ultra or maxed.
-Specific settings are listed on the Main Performance chart.
-We have added the “Kite Demo” on Unreal Engine 4 using the default settings at 1920×1080 as measured by Fraps.
+Below is the summary chart of 29 games and 2 synthetic tests.
+The highest settings are always chosen and it is DX11 when there is a choice (except for Ashes of the Singularity alpha benchmark which is always run in DX12), and the settings are ultra.
+Specific in-game settings are listed on the Main Performance chart.

 The benches are run at 1920×1080, 2560×1440, and 3840×2160.
 All results, except for Firestrike, show average framerates and higher is always better.
 In-game settings are fully maxed out and they are identically high or ultra across all platforms.
 “NA” means the game would not run at the settings chosen, and an *asterisk means that there were issues with running the benchmark, usually visual artifacting.

 As usual, we note mostly incremental improvements with the latest drivers, but this time, they are overwhelmingly generally positive.
 The only small negatives included the DX12 Alpha Benchmark of Ashes of the Singularity which got three large patches recently.
 Also, Ubisoft’s The Crew got a mega 7GB patch when they released their new major DLC, Wild Run, which made the game much better-looking and more responsive for driving, but it is also far more demanding now.